astreum/whitepaper/README.md

 ### Vision

-The Astreuos Blockchain empowers web 3 builders to:-
+The Astreuos Blockchain empowers web3 builders to:-
 - create next generation applications and experiences that interface with Astreuos Node APIs for transactions, storage & compute.
 - create powerful on-chain applications such as tokens, exchanges and DAOs.
 - host web applications, static sites and media content on Nebula Storage.